sogeuni/sogeuni.github.io/content/abs/commands/file-and-archiving-commands.md

 **install**

-Special purpose file copying command, similar to [[./basic-commands#^CPREF|cp]], but capable of setting permissions and attributes of the copied files.
+Special purpose file copying command, similar to [[basic-commands#^CPREF|cp]], but capable of setting permissions and attributes of the copied files.
 This command seems tailormade for installing software packages, and as such it shows up frequently in Makefiles (in the _make install :_ section).
 It could likewise prove useful in installation scripts.

 **dos2unix**

-This utility, written by Benjamin Lin and collaborators, converts DOS-formatted text files (lines terminated by CR-LF) to UNIX format (lines terminated by LF only), and [[../advanced-topics/gotchas#^DOSNEWLINES|vice-versa]].
+This utility, written by Benjamin Lin and collaborators, converts DOS-formatted text files (lines terminated by CR-LF) to UNIX format (lines terminated by LF only), and [[gotchas#^DOSNEWLINES|vice-versa]].

 **ptx**